wso2/docs-mi/en/docs/reference/connectors/cdc-inbound-endpoint/cdc-inbound-endpoint-example.md

 ## Delete an existing record

-1. In the MySQL terminal, execute the following SQL command to insert a new customer record into the table.
+1. In the MySQL terminal, execute the following SQL command to delete a product record from the `products` table:

     ```sql
     DELETE FROM products WHERE id = 12;